pamadrian/frontend-cool-story-bro/README.md

 1 - create component / page
 2 - fetch the data I need
-2.1 - create a redux slice ( actions, reducer, selectors) 2.2 - create a thunk (action) to do my data fetching 2.3 - back in the page/component, dispatch my new thunk (action) 3 - Server side
+2.1 - create a redux slice ( actions, reducer, selectors) 2.2 - create a thunk (action) to do my data fetching / deletion / update 2.3 - back in the page/component, dispatch my (new) thunk (action) 3 - Server side
 3.1 - create the endpoint necessary to get the data from the DB 3.2 - send the results of the query to the frontend ( res.send(......) )